-- Submit a completed Application for Admission form and a \$5.00 non-refundable application fee to the Office of Admissions and Records. - 2.
+- 1. Submit a completed Application for Admission form and a \$5.00 non-refundable application fee to the Office of Admissions and Records. - 2.
 Submit certification of disability, as defined by the Tennessee Board of Regents. - 3.
-Request any one of the following be forwarded directly to the Office of Admissions and Records: - a. an official high school transcript indicating receipt of a regular high school diploma as specified by the Tennessee State Department of Education; or - b. an official report of a comprehensive GED score of 45 or more; or - c. evidence of graduation from a college or university. - Provide an official ACT report if applicant is under 21 years of age.
-ACT scores on the high school transcript are acceptable.
+Request any one of the following be forwarded directly to the Office of Admissions and Records: - an official high school transcript indicating receipt of a regular high school diploma as specified by the Tennessee State Department of Education; or - an official report of a comprehensive GED score of 45 or more; or - c. evidence of graduation from a college or university. - 4.
+Provide an official ACT report if applicant is under 21 years of age.
+ACT scores less than three years old as of the first day of the admitting term.
+(The ACT report is not required of applicants who are 21 years old or older.)
+ACT scores must be less than three years old as of the admitting term.
+Applicants without ACT scores or whose ACT scores are more than three years old should contact the Motlow College Counseling Office to schedule an ACT test.
+ACT scores on the high school transcript that are less than three years old are acceptable. - 5.
+For assessment and placement information, see pages 71-74.